eddmann/eddmann.github.io/_posts/2014/2014-04-01-the-y-fixed-point-combinator-in-php.md

 }
 ```

-As the added memorization is an implementation detail, the user facing API has not changed and the function can again be expressed in the same manner as before (now with significant run-time speed increases).
+As the added memoization is an implementation detail, the user-facing API has not changed and the function can again be expressed in the same manner as before (now with significant run-time speed increases).

 ```php
 $fibonacci = YMemo(function($fib)